Salmon and Thai Noodle Salad

 Cook pasta to package directions.
 Drain and rinse with cold water.
 Let noodles cool.

-In a sauce pan, heat together peanut oil, sesame oil, garlic and red pepper flakes.
-Cook for 2-3 minutes on medium heat and let cool to room temperature.
+In a sauce pan on medium high heat, place peanut oil, sesame oil, garlic and red pepper flakes.
+Cook for 2-3 minutes.
+Take pan off the heat and allow to cool to room temperature.

 In a large bowl, mix together rice wine vinegar, honey, soy sauce and ginger.
 Pour oil mixture into the mixing bowl and mix all the ingredients together until combined.